AkiraY1/AkiraY1/README.md

 ## Hi, my name's Akira 👋

-I'm a freshman at the University of Waterloo in Computer Engineering.
+I'm a student at the University of Waterloo in Computer Engineering.
 Looking for interesting projects to work on!

 I'm proficient in Python, SQL, Java and HTML/CSS.
 I'm currently learning C and C++.